Dawar-Qureshi/Hydraulic-Design-from-Extreme-Value-Analysis/README.md

 1. **Data Preparation**
    - Historical rainfall data was collected and processed to extract annual maximum rainfall (AMR) values.
    - The data was checked for trends, missing values, and consistency.
+   - Similar approach was followed to process the extreme rainfall series from three different climate models under the RCP8.5 scenario.

 2. **Extreme Value Modeling**
    - The AMR series was fitted to a GEV distribution.